 Soaking and Smoking Guide for Wood Chips and Pellets

-You can get great smokey flavor on your gas grill by using a smoker box and your favorite wood chips or pellets.
+You can get great smokey flavour on your gas grill by using a smoker box and your favourite wood chips or pellets.
 Use our guide to smoking on a gas grill to make sure you get a good, clean, and consistent smoke.

 How do I get thin blue smoke on a gas grill?